VHAINNOVATIONS/Maternity-Tracker/README.md

 -----------------------
 The title must have be edited through the EDIT SHARED TEMPLATE option in CPRS with the title and COM entry.

 In CPRS select a patient and navigate to the “Notes” tab and select the “Edit Templates” option under the “Options” menu.
 Select Document Titles and add a new template.
-This template must be a “Template Type” of “COM Object” with the “Associated Title” linked to the TIU Note Title you wish to have access this program with the “COM Object” field linked to the DSIO DDCS COM entry you created in the OE/RR COM Objects file.
+This template must be a “Template Type” of “COM Object” with the “Associated Title” linked to the TIU Note Title you wish to have access this program with the “COM Object” field linked to the WEBM DDCS COM entry you created in the OE/RR COM Objects file.

 ![Image](/Documentation/readme_images/CPRS_Title_Link.png)